 Why was whitework so popular?
 Interesting enough, the evolution of laundry techniques provides some reasons why linen and clothing remained in a natural or bleached state.
-When I think of the early forms of laundering, rivers and rocks come to mind.
 Washing boards or bats were created to help pound the cloth or help move the cloth around in the water.
 The clothes could also be stomped on with bare feet.
-It was interesting to learn that while this practice was pretty common up until the mid 1800’s, it is still the method used in many poor and underdeveloped countries.
+While this practice was pretty common up until the mid 1800’s, it is still the method used in many poor and underdeveloped countries.

 In areas where people burned wood, lye could be made from the ashes.
 Lye is a very harsh compound that is used to cleanse and bleach fabric.
 Bucking is the technical term for this method of laundry.
 As you might imagine, it was not a quick process.
 So, it should come as no surprise that laundry was gathered and done perhaps only once or twice a month.
 Because clothes were soaked in a cold or hot tub with lye, colored fabrics did not stand up as well.